Home > Sydney Property Market

 Interest rates

-Between May 2022 and November 2023, the Reserve Bank of Australia (RBA) delivered a staggering thirteen consecutive rate hikes, lifting the cash rate from a historic low of 0.10% to 4.35%.
-As inflation showed signs of easing through 2024 and into 2025, the RBA shifted course, cutting rates by 0.25% in February, May and August 2025, bringing the cash rate down to 3.60%.
+Between May 2022 and November 2023, the Reserve Bank of Australia (RBA) implemented thirteen consecutive interest rate increases, lifting the cash rate from a historic low of 0.10% to 4.35%.

-The RBA meetings for 2026 are scheduled as follows:
+The next RBA meetings for 2026 are scheduled as follows:

 • May 4–5